ABRG-Models/AttractorScaffolding/README.md

 that each of the genes has its state a short time in the future (i.e. the next timestep of a simulation) specified.
-The randomly populated number, which is created by arranging all the coloured columns in a line to give a 5x32=160 bit number is what we refer to as the 'genome' in the paper.
+The randomly populated number, which is created by arranging all the coloured columns in Fig. 1 into a line to give a 160 bit number, is what we refer to as the 'genome' in the paper.

 ![Figure 1](/paper/figures/Fig1.jpg)

-** Figure 1 The gene interaction network. **
+**Figure 1** Gene interaction network.
+A network of n=5 interacting genes, shown labelled a-e, each with inputs labelled i-v.
+The truth table determines the expression level of each gene in response to each of the 2^n=32 possible patterns of gene expression.
+The coloured elements thus constitute a 'genome' of N=n2^n=160 bits, which in this case specifies a maximally fit network (f=1).

-So, in the example in the figure, if all the genes are in the 'not expressed' (0) state, then at the next time step, gene a will be 'not expressing', gene b will be 'expressing' and so on.
-If we have some pre-specified starting state (For example, [00001]) and some required target state (say [10101]), then we can compute the states that the system will progress through and see if it achieves the target state.
-We regard as fully fit a genome which progresses from the initial state [00001] to the target state in some variable number of steps, but which then in a single step cycles back on itself - that is, the state [10101] leads directly to [10101] as a 'stable point attractor'.
+Referring to the example in Fig. 1, if all the genes are in the 'not expressed' (0) state (look at the first row of the 'input' table), then at the next time step, gene a (red) will be 'not expressing' or 0, gene b (yellow) will be 'expressing' or 1, and so on.
+If we have some pre-specified starting state (For example, [00001]) and some required target state (say [10101]), then we can compute the states that the system will progress through and see if the intial state maps to the target state.
+We regard as fully fit (fitness=1) a genome which progresses from the initial state [00001] to the target state (in any number of steps) and which then cycles back on itself - that is, the state [10101] leads directly to [10101] as a 'stable point attractor'.

 ![Figure 2](/paper/figures/Fig2.jpg)

-** Figure 2 The attractor landscape. **
+**Figure 2** The attractor landscape.
+The developmental dynamics of the network that is specified by the genome in Fig. 1 reveals five attractors (four point attractors and one with a limit cycle of length two).
+Every possible gene expression pattern is represented by one dot, and the transitions between states are represented by arrows.
+Initial states [10000] and [00000] map to target states [10101] and [01010] as point attractors.
+The blue path corresponds to the development of the network in the anterior context and the red path corresponds to the development of the network in the posterior context.

 The attractor landscape specified by the genome in the table in Fig. 1 is shown in Fig. 2.
 Each dot in the figure represents a single gene